German submarine U-109 (1940): Training

 U-109 was commissioned on 5 December 1940 in Bremen.
-The U-boat was allocated to the 2nd U-boat Flotilla in Kiel, and from 20 December on in Danzig.
-On 1 March the boat participated in the tactical exercises where convoy attacks where simulated.
-The performance of the commandant K.Kapt Hans-Georg Fischer was graded as insufficient and the U-boat had to do the tactical exercise once more.
-U-109 was transferred to front-line service, still as a member of the 2.
-Unterseebootsflottille on 1 May.
+She was allocated to the 2nd U-boat Flotilla based at Kiel, and from 20 December, Danzig.
+On 1 March the boat participated in tactical exercises simulating convoy attacks.
+The performance of Korvettenkapitän Hans-Georg Fischer was graded as insufficient and U-109 had repeat the exercise.
+She was then transferred to active service, continuing as part of 2.
+Unterseebootsflottille, on 1 May.

 First patrol

 U-109 left Kiel on 6 May.
-For 24 days, she roamed the North Sea and eventually the North Atlantic in search of Allied convoys heading to Britain.
+For 24 days, she roamed the North Sea and the North Atlantic in search of Allied convoys bound for Britain.

-On 13 May she was assigned to group West in the area SSE of Cape Farewell, Groenland.
-A first attack was made on 15 May but moments before launching torpedoes it was noted that the attacked ship is a neutral, and the attack was aborted.
+On 13 May she was assigned to Wolfpack West, SSE of Cape Farewell, Greenland.
+An attack was commenced on 15 May, but moments before launching torpedoes, it was noted that the target was a neutral, and the attack halted.